-On April 12, 2022, Rob ten Hoedt (Chairman) and Barbara Angehrn were elected for the first time and Grégoire (Greg) Poux-Guillaume re-elected as members of the Nomination and Remuneration Committee.
-Jill Lee did not stand for re-election.
-Marco Musetti remains a member of the Board of Directors, but no longer a member of the Nomination and Remuneration Committee.
+On April 28, 2023, David Metzger was elected for the first time and Rob ten Hoedt (Chairman) and Barbara Angehrn were re-elected as members of the Nomination and Remuneration Committee.
+Grégoire Poux-Guillaume did not stand for re-election.

 The Nomination and Remuneration Committee meets as often as the business requires, but at least twice a year.
-In 2022, the Nomination and Remuneration Committee held five meetings and all members were in attendance at each of the meetings.
+In 2023, the Nomination and Remuneration Committee held four meetings and information on attendance is available in the Corporate Governance section of this report.

 The Chairman of the Nomination and Remuneration Committee reports to the next meeting of the full Board of Directors on the activities of the Nomination and Remuneration Committee and the matters discussed.
 The Chairman, as far as necessary, submits the respective proposals for approval by the Board of Directors.
 The minutes of the Nomination and Remuneration Committee meetings are available to all members of the Board of Directors.
 The Nomination and Remuneration Committee may appoint third parties to provide independent advice or perform services as it deems necessary for the fulfillment of its duties.
+Members of the management team do not participate in meetings where their compensation is being discussed and resolved.